 Ines Zeller Bass

-Co-Founding Artistic Director of Sandglass has been performing with puppets since 1968, when she became a member of the Munich marionette theater, Kleines Speil, In 1978, she created her children’s hand puppet theater, Punschi, which has toured Europe and America.
+Ines Zeller Bass, Co-Founding Artistic Director of Sandglass, has been performing with puppets since 1968, when she became a member of the Munich marionette theater, Kleines Spiel.
+In 1978, she created her children’s hand puppet theater, PUNSCHI, which has toured Europe, Australia and the US.
 In 1982, Ines co-founded Sandglass Theater with husband Eric in Germany and moved the theater to Vermont in the mid-1980s.
-Ines is the Director of Sandglass Theater’s children’s programs, collaborates with Eric on all of the theater’s programming, works with local school children, and directs workshops and residencies for puppetry students.
-She recently designed the puppets and set for Natal el Sabio, a collaborative project with Teatro Luis Poma in El Salvador.
-Ines is currently touring in the Sandglass production of D-Generation: An Exaltation of Larks, a piece about people with dementia.
+Ines started Sandglass theater’s program for family audiences.
+Together with Eric, she teaches their approach to puppetry performance and devised composition in workshops in Vermont and abroad.
+She recently designed the puppets and set for NATAN EL SABIO, a collaborative project with Teatro Luis Poma in El Salvador.
+Ines’ puppets and design for BABYLON, Sandglass Theater’s newest production, include two of her many crankies.
+Ines is currently touring in the Sandglass production of D-GENERATION, AN EXALTATION OF LARKS, a piece about people with dementia.
 She is a UNIMA citation winner and in 2010, received the Vermont Governor’s Award for Excellence in the Arts.

 Brendan Taaffe, Composer